Supplementary data: Manitoba

 Topic: Improving access to quality end-of-life care

-Title of image: Cumulative length of stay for cancer patients living in rural/remote Regional Health Authorities in Manitoba who were in or admitted to an acute care hospital 30 days prior to death for fiscal years 2015, 2017, and 2019
+Title of image: Cumulative length of stay for cancer patients living in rural/remote Regional Health Authorities in Manitoba who were in or admitted to an acute care hospital 30 days prior to death, by fiscal year

 Caveats/limitations: For this indicator, rural/remote is defined as Regional Health Authorities outside of the Winnipeg Regional Health Authority (RHA).
 This includes Interlake Eastern (RHA), Northern RHA, Prairie Mountain Health, and Southern Health – Santé Sud.
 Winnipeg RHA data are not included for this indicator.